liftupvn/blueengine-docs/tutorials/best_practices.md

 ## 1. Mind the imports

-Always remember that each of the processing steps will run in a different [Process](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process), some libraries may not work as expected if you import them at the top of the file, especially for CUDA related libraries.
+Always remember that each of the processing steps will run in a different [Process](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process), therefore some libraries may not work as expected if you import them at the top of the file, especially for CUDA related libraries.

 So instead of doing this: